The Ultimate Internship FAQ

-For the general internship, deadlines are a thing of the past!
-To be considered for our general internship program, head over to the position listing and be ready to submit the following:
+To be considered for our general internship program, head over to the position listing, and be ready to submit the following:

 - A cover letter

-- A résumé (No work experience?
-No worries!
-Tell us about the animal rights club that you started, your volunteer work with an open-admission animal shelter, or even that summer you spent in Madrid.)
+- A résumé: Tell us about the animal rights club that you started, your volunteer work with an open-admission animal shelter, or even that summer you spent in Madrid.

 How long am I expected to intern?

-We can’t reasonably expect you to stick around for the rest of your life, but we are looking for a minimum of four to six weeks.
-We want to make sure that you get a great learning experience, and anything shorter than four weeks wouldn’t be beneficial for you.
+All great things must come to an end eventually, but we’re looking for a minimum of four to six weeks.
+We want to make sure that you have a meaningful learning experience, and anything shorter than four weeks wouldn’t be beneficial to you.

 How much will I get paid?

-Our general internship positions are unpaid, but we do have advanced internship positions that offer hourly pay, and we have traveling intern positions that offer weekly stipends.
+Because of the extensive hands-on time you’ll spend with your mentor and how much you’ll learn, our general internship positions are unpaid.
+However, for individuals who have more experience and are able to work independently, we do offer advanced internship positions with hourly pay, and we have traveling intern positions that offer weekly stipends.

 Can I get college credit for participating in an internship?

-Yes, it’s possible to get college credit for participating in an internship with PETA.
-Requirements for receiving internship credit vary by school, so it’s recommended that you check with the career services office at your school.
+Yes, it’s possible to get college credit for participating in an internship with PETA—in fact, we encourage it!
+Almost all our interns earn school credit for their internships, and we look forward to working one on one with you and your school to provide you with the best educational experience possible.
+Requirements for receiving internship credit vary by school, so we recommend that you check with the career services office at your school.

-Can I apply if I live outside the U.S.?
+But what if I live outside of the U.S.?

-Of course!
 Both PETA and the PETA Foundation accept interns from around the world.
-However, our organization does not participate in J-1 sponsorship or other exchange visitor programs.
+For our friends traveling internationally, our organization does not participate in J-1 Visa sponsorship or other exchange visitor programs.
 If you have been accepted, you will receive a letter confirming your internship.

 Am I required to be vegan?

 Out of respect for animals and the work that PETA and the PETA Foundation do, all interns are required to be vegan while on PETA and PETA Foundation property.
-This includes diet (no meat, dairy products, eggs, honey, or other animal products), personal-care items (no products that are tested on animals or contain animal ingredients), and clothing (no leather, silk, down, wool, or other animal-derived items).
+This includes diet (no meat, dairy foods, eggs, honey, or other animal foods), personal-care items (no products that are tested on animals or contain animal ingredients), and clothing (no leather, silk, down, wool, or other animal-derived items).

-How many hours am I expected to intern each week?
+How many hours would I be expected to intern each week?